Modeling the Transition between Localized and Extended Deposition in Flow Networks through Packings of Glass Beads: Methods

-We introduce a fixed number of particles at the inlet at constant time intervals.
+Particles enter the system from the inlet at constant time intervals.
 This is a discrete approximation to the experiments, in which the particles are injected continuously at a constant volume fraction.
 This is also different from the conserved-mass aggregation models of \cite{MajumdarSatyaN1998Npti} where the density is constant.
-As particles deposit within the network during the simulations, they cause a decrease in the width of the channels, which may eventually lead to larger topological changes when the number of deposited particles surpasses the channel capacity, i.e., clogging.
-We assume that each time a particle is deposited, it causes a uniform reduction in the channel width.
+As particles deposit in the network during the simulations, they cause a decrease in the width of the channels, which may eventually lead to topological changes when the number of deposited particles surpasses the channel capacity, i.e., clogging.
+We assume that each time a particle is deposited {(eroded)}, it causes a uniform reduction {(increase)} in the channel width.
 This assumption is motivated by the separation of length scales in the experiments, in which the glass bead diameter is approximately $40 \mu m$ so that the particle-to-bead size ratio is approximately $0.03$.
-Throughout the simulation, we regularly apply the Kirchhoff's laws and solve for local pressure and flow rate values as the network changes.

-The past literature suggests a variety of models for predicting deposition and erosion in porous media, with some models focused on the role of shear stress at channel walls $\tau_w$ \cite{JagerR2017Cipm}.
-We follow the suggested model of \cite{JagerR2017Cipm} in which the deposition rate $\lambda_d$ and erosion rate $\lambda_e$ of particles depend on two shear stress thresholds, the deposition threshold $\tau_d$ and erosion threshold $\tau_e$, respectively.
-Since we are interested in cases where both deposition and erosion occur, to reduce the number of independent parameters, here, we assume that the wall shear stress thresholds for deposition and erosion are equal, i.e., $\tau_d = \tau_e = \tau$, so that the deposition rate and erosion rate equations are:
+We follow the suggested model of \cite{JagerR2017Cipm} in defining the deposition rate $\lambda_d$ and erosion rate $\lambda_e$ of particles using shear stress thresholds: the deposition threshold $\tau_d$ and erosion threshold $\tau_e$, and shear stress at the channel wall $\tau_w$.
+Since we are interested in cases in which both deposition and erosion occur, to reduce the number of independent parameters, here, we assume that the wall shear stress thresholds for deposition and erosion are equal, i.e., $\tau_d = \tau_e = \tau$, so that the deposition rate and erosion rate equations are:

 and